Dwarf Fineleaf Basil

 Edible Qualities

-Dwarf Fineleaf Basil is an annual herb that is typically grown for its edible qualities.
+Dwarf Fineleaf Basil is an annual herb that is commonly grown for its edible qualities.
 The small fragrant pointy light green leaves are usually harvested from early summer to early fall.
 The leaves have a zesty taste and a pleasant fragrance.

 The leaves are most often used in the following ways: